larry868/zazzy/README.md

 ## Default variables in file's header

-- `layout:` defines the `.html` or `.amber` file to be used as the layout.
-By default, the `.zazzy/layout.html` or `.zazzy/layout.amber` will be used.
+- `layout:` defines the `.html` file to be used as the layout.
+By default, the `.zazzy/layout.html` will be used.
 If none of these files are founded, the file is processed without any layout.
 - `title:` define the title of the page.
 By default this is the name of the file
 - `description` define the description of the page.
 Nothing by default.
 - `url` define the URL for the generated page.
-By default this is the markdown or amber filename with the ``.html`` extension.
+By default this is the markdown filename with the ``.html`` extension.

 ## Ignored files